Slider0007/AI-on-the-edge-device/README.md

 ⚠️ **Please do not use the source files directly from the repository, not even for the preparation of the SD card!** Use only files related to the download sources mentioned here (official precompiled release packages or test versions).
 Otherwise, full functionality cannot be guaranteed.<br>

+---
+### Over The Air (OTA) Update
+After the device is intially installed using one of the following options, it is **strongly recommended** to perform any further firmware update using the **web interface built-in OTA functionality**.

+---
 ### Option 1: Web Installer (Only For Released Versions)

 Follow the instructions listed at [Web Installer](https://slider0007.github.io/AI-on-the-edge-device/) page.<br>